All Episodes

 I mean, we target it, but 2554 is not our number one demo.

-Anyway, well everyone shoots for 2554.
+Anyway, everybody shoots for 2554.

-But I think they can't aim for anyone else because they'd have to admit that they've truly destroyed the earning power of the young people with their policies and and what they're putting on their channel.
+But I think they can't aim for anyone else because they'd have to admit that they've truly destroyed the earning power of the young people with their policies and what they're putting on their channel.

-You you you are assuming that they can't change their targeted advertiser demographic because they know that the people that are in that group don't have any money because of the economic problems caused by Obama, right?
+You are assuming that they can't change their targeted advertiser demographic because they know that the people that are in that group don't have any money because of the economic problems caused by Obama, right?

-Yes, and just liberalism in general, that they're always spouting.
+Yes, and just liberalism in general that they're always spouting.

 I'm stuck in airports a lot, so I have to listen to CNN, and it makes me a little crazed.